02 8936 0645

 +61 2 8936 0852

-Felicity Fenner is the Director of UNSW Galleries.
-She is a renowned curator of contemporary art, having curated over 30 exhibitions of Australian and international art.
-Her latest book, Running the City: Why Public Art Matters, is published by NewSouth Publishing, 2017.
+Dr Felicity Fenner is a renowned curator of contemporary art, having curated over 40 exhibitions of Australian and international art.
+Her latest book, Running the City: Why Public Art Matters, was published by NewSouth Publishing, 2017.

 Felicity’s research focuses on aspects of place and curatorial place-making, encapsulated in exhibitions such as Once Removed, Australia’s group exhibition at the 2009 Venice Biennale and Michael Nyman: CineOpera at Sydney Park Brickworks in 2011.